• Skip to primary navigation

 • Meatballs are usually crunchy on the outside, but adding it to the sauce softens them.

-• These meatballs are very economical because just one pound of ground beef yields 3 pounds of meatballs.
+• These meatballs are very economical because just one pound of ground beef yields a lot of meatballs.

 Can meatballs be frozen ahead of time?